saleel/blog/content/blog/email-wallet/index.md

 Relayers **profit from the difference between `feePerGas` in the EmailOp and the actual market gas fee**.

-Core contract is designed to do fee reimbursement even if an EmailOp execution fails (for example due to some error in an extension).
+Core contract is designed to do fee reimbursement even if an EmailOp execution fails (for example, due to some error in an extension).
 But if a transaction fails in the validation phase, the relayer is not reimbursed.
 To prevent this, Relayer should dry-run a transaction before executing it on-chain.
 A transaction passing locally is expected to pass on-chain.

 Relayer pays the fee for creating/initializing new accounts though.
 To prevent DOS attacks, Relayers can have necessary checks - for example, create accounts only for users who have registered an UnclaimedFund with a minimum amount.